‘Meet the maniac & his friend.’

 A psychotic redneck who owns a dilapidated hotel in rural East Texas kills various people who upset him or his business, and he feeds their bodies to a large crocodile that he keeps as a pet in the swamp beside his hotel…

-Loosely based on the story of Joe Ball (also known as the Bluebeard from South Texas or the Alligator Man) from Elmendorf, Texas, sometime after Prohibition ended.
+The scenario was loosely based on the story of Joe Ball (also known as the Bluebeard from South Texas or the Alligator Man) from Elmendorf, Texas, which occurred sometime after Prohibition ended.
 He owned a bar with an alligator pit serving as an entertainment attraction.
 Several murders of women ensued, but it was never proven that the flesh found in the pit was human.
 However, Joe did commit suicide upon possibility of capture.

 According to make-up artist Craig Reardon, cinematographer Robert Caramico directed several scenes due to creative differences between Tobe Hooper and the films’ producers.
-The numerous title changes and differing versions of the film are explained by Death Trap’s box office failure and the fruitless search for a winning formula.
+The numerous title changes and differing versions of the film are explained by the movie’s box office failure and the fruitless search for a winning formula.

 “Although not as remorseless as its lurid predecessor, the film is far better than its neglect/dismissal would suggest.
 The scene in which a loveable little girl’s pet dog is swallowed by the crocodile deserves a place in any pantheon of sick cinema.”
 The Aurum Film Encyclopedia: Horror, edited by Phil Hardy